NotePlan/plugins/np.Shared/README.md

     // That plugin should have a function NAMED `onMessageFromHTMLView` (in the plugin.json and exported in the plugin's index.js)
     // this onMessageFromHTMLView will receive any arguments you send using the sendToPlugin() command in the HTML window

-    /* the switchboard function is called when data is received from your plugin and needs to be processed. this function should not do the work itself, it should just send the data payload to a function for processing.
-The switchboard function below and your processing functions can be in your html document or could be imported in an external file.
-The only requirement is that switchboard (and receivingPluginID) must be defined or imported before the `pluginToHTMLCommsBridge` be in your html document or could be imported in an external file */ function switchboard(type, data) {
+    /* the onMessageFromPlugin function is called when data is received from your plugin and needs to be processed. this function should not do the work itself, it should just send the data payload to a function for processing.
+The onMessageFromPlugin function below and your processing functions can be in your html document or could be imported in an external file.
+The only requirement is that onMessageFromPlugin (and receivingPluginID) must be defined or imported before the `pluginToHTMLCommsBridge` be in your html document or could be imported in an external file */ function onMessageFromPlugin(type, data) {
       switch (type) {
         case 'yourType1':
           // call some function to process the data for yourType1 messages and pass the `data` parameter